 When are TPSC+DMFT results in better agreement with benchmarks than TPSC and is there a way to estimate the accuracy of the results when no benchmarks are available?
 We propose answers to these questions here.

-\subsection{Why TPSC+DMFT}
+\subsection{Why TPSC+DMFT?}

 We have seen that combining TPSC with DMFT gives better quantitative agreement with benchmark DiagMC results for the spin susceptibility and the magnetic correlation length.
 This can be understood as a consequence of cancellation of errors.
-Indeed, as shown in \figref{fig:comp_D_beta_demi_rempli}, \figref{fig:comp_D_T_U_simkovic_n_1.000} and \figref{fig:comp_D_T_U_simkovic_n_0.875} of \secref{section:results_double_occ}, TPSC tends to underestimate double occupancy, while PM-DMFT and AFM-DMFT tend to overestimate it.
+Indeed, as shown in Figs.~\ref{fig:comp_D_beta_demi_rempli}, \ref{fig:comp_D_T_U_simkovic_n_1.000}, and \ref{fig:comp_D_T_U_simkovic_n_0.875} of \secref{section:results_double_occ}, TPSC tends to underestimate double occupancy, while PM-DMFT and AFM-DMFT tend to overestimate it.
 Since TPSC overestimates spin fluctuations, using the larger DMFT double occupancy in the local-spin sum rule decreases $U_{\mathrm{sp}}$, hence giving better quantitative agreement with exact results, as shown in \figref{fig:comp_chispmax_U_n} and \figref{fig:comp_xisp_beta}.
-The improvement is also seen, to a lesser extent, with the charge fluctuations shown on \figref{fig:comp_chichmax_U_T}.
+The improvement is also seen, to a lesser extent, with the charge fluctuations shown in \figref{fig:comp_chichmax_U_T}.
 In some sense, there is a cancellation of errors between both methods when used together.
-We have checked in a few cases that using the exact DiagMC result for double occupancy instead of that from DMFT gives less accurate results for the spin fluctuations at half-filling, as seen on \figref{fig:comp_xisp_beta_QMC}.
+We have checked in a few cases that using the exact DiagMC result for double occupancy instead of that from DMFT gives less accurate results for the spin fluctuations at half filling, as seen in \figref{fig:comp_xisp_beta_QMC}.
 Indeed, the double occupancy from DiagMC gives a more accurate spin correlation length (yellow pentagons) compared to TPSC alone (red triangles), but it is still too large.
 The double occupancy from PM-DMFT, which is larger than the DiagMC value, gives a more accurate spin correlation length (blue circles).